 - Then, add the dry ingredients to the wet ingredients, a little at a time.
 Mix and fold until a thick batter forms.
 Let the batter rest for ten minutes.

-- Finally, cook according to the waffle maker’s directions and repeat with the remaining batter before serving.
+- Add the batter to the waffle maker, then sprinkle coconut sugar and cinnamon on top before closing the lid.
+Cook according to the waffle maker’s directions and repeat with the remaining batter before serving.

 Ingredients